Star Trek Pinball

 Star Trek Pinball is a pinball video game based on the Star Trek franchise, developed by Sales Curve Interactive and published by Interplay for DOS in 1998.
+It could be purchased by itself or bundled with Starfleet Academy.

+Gameplay

+The game's three pinball tables include: "To Boldly Go," which features Kirk and his love interests, the "Qapla'" table features the Klingons, and the "Nemesis" table centers on a battle between the Federation and the Klingon Empire.
+The game features graphics, voices, and sound effects from the original series.
+The game offers both local and LAN multiplayer.

 Reception

 The game received unfavorable reviews.
 Next Generation said, "In the end, Star Trek Pinball is one to be avoided – at least until it hits the bargain bins."